Tim Sexton

-Sexton served as the music supervisor for dozens of films, including Madonna's Desperately Seeking Susan, and Rush, which featured Eric Clapton's Grammy Award-winning "Tears in Heaven."
+Sexton served as the music supervisor for dozens of films, including Desperately Seeking Susan, and Rush, which featured Eric Clapton's Grammy Award-winning "Tears in Heaven."

 Early life and education

-The oldest of 11 children, Sexton was born in Buffalo, New York to Jane Marie Sexton, an artist, and Robert Sexton, an NBA general manager and basketball coach.
-The family moved to San Diego in 1960 after Robert Sexton accepted a position as the athletic director at the University of San Diego.
+The oldest of 11 children, Sexton was born in Buffalo, New York to Jane Marie Strodel, an artist, and Robert Sexton, an NBA executive and basketball coach.
+The family moved to San Diego in 1960 when his father accepted a position as the athletic director at the University of San Diego.